Hoph2o/HOPCAT/README.md

 https://github.com/raphaelgoulart/CAT-YARG

+Thank you to sanjay for converting CAT to python3 and fixing all my bugs :)

 # New Features
 - create_ini - A Moonscraper-esque metadate input window to generate a song.ini file directly from REAPER.
 - midi_note_selector - Based off a ReaPack script by Lokasenna.
 Replaces CAT function like "Reduce 2x" and "Reduce to triple hits"